hussy

 覚え方のコツ Memory Tip

-Remember this hussy as an old-fashioned insult, not a normal everyday noun.
-It judges a woman in a rude and sexist way, especially about sexual behavior or respectability.
-You may meet it in novels or historical dialogue like that hussy, but it is not a word to use yourself.
+Remember this as an old-fashioned insult word, not a normal everyday noun.
+It may look a little like "fussy," but the important memory hook is its strong, rude tone toward a woman.
+Learn it as something you may meet in novels or historical dialogue like "that hussy," rather than a word to use yourself.

 例文